RodnyE/image-scanner/README.md

 # Image Scanner

-This is a NodeJS project that scans images located in the `images/` folder and extracts text from them.
+This is a small NodeJS tool that scans images located in the `images/` folder and extracts text from them.
 The extracted text is then saved in the `output/` folder in a .txt format.
 This project utilizes the [tesseract.js](https://github.com/naptha/tesseract.js) module for image processing.